gonmt19/information/README.md

-﻿implement some algorithms relating to Information Theory
+﻿implement some algorithm examples relating to Information Theory
+Ref: Thomas M. Cover and Joy A. Thomas, Elements of Information Theory, Second Edition, Willey, 2006.